History of Colchester United F.C.: The Championship and a New Home: 2000–2010

-2010–
+2010–present

 On 20 May 2010, manager Aidy Boothroyd left Colchester to join Coventry City as manager.
 Colchester appointed former Cheltenham Town and Carlisle United manager John Ward as his replacement on 31 May 2010.
 In both the 2010–11 and 2011–12 seasons, Colchester finished in 10th place in League One.
 The 2012–13 season started poorly, with just no wins from their first nine games.
 As a result, on 24 September 2012, they sacked John Ward and appointed Joe Dunne as his replacement.
 They defeated Carlisle United 2–0 on the final day of the season to ensure that they remained in League One.
 The club then finished the 2013–14 season in 16th position.

 Following a poor start to the 2014–15 season, manager Joe Dunne left Colchester by mutual consent and they appointed academy manager Tony Humes as his replacement.
 Colchester secured League One safety on the final day of the season when they beat promotion hopefuls Preston North End 1–0 on 3 May 2015.
 On 26 November 2015, Colchester manager Tony Humes was sacked following a run of one win in nine matches, with Richard Hall and John McGreal placed in temporary charge of the club.
 Following a 5–1 defeat to Burton Albion, Wayne Brown was appointed as caretaker manager, with John McGreal assisting him.
 On 21 December 2015, Colchester appointed Kevin Keen as their new manager.
 However, Colchester could not stave off relegation to League Two in the 2015–16 season as they finished the campaign in 23rd position, confining them to the fourth tier of English football for the first time in 18 years.
 Manager Kevin Keen left the club by mutual consent three days later, with David Wright appointed as caretaker manager for the penultimate match.
 John McGreal was appointed as permanent manager ahead of the final game of the season.
 In the 2016–17 season, Colchester finished 8th in League Two, one point below the play-off places.
 Colchester finished 13th in the 2017–18 season before finishing 8th in 2018–19.
+In the 2019–20 EFL Cup, Colchester defeated Premier League side Tottenham Hotspur on penalties.
+Colchester were eventually eliminated by Manchester United in the quarter-finals, losing 3–0 at Old Trafford.